immobiliare/Glider/README.md

 The Swift Package Manager is a tool for automating the distribution of Swift code and is integrated into the swift compiler.
 It is in early development, but Glider does support its use on supported platforms.

-Once you have your Swift package set up, adding Willow as a dependency is as easy as adding it to the dependencies value of your `Package.swift`.
+Once you have your Swift package set up, adding Glider as a dependency is as easy as adding it to the dependencies value of your `Package.swift`.

 ```swift
 dependencies: [